charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 <p class="table-caption">Odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on T3 depends strongly on how many copies of [[Simian Spirit Guide]] we play.
 Replacement cards are blanks.
 All values ±1%.</p>

-In the above list, [[Anger of the Gods]] is a stand-in for interaction in general -- it could just as easily be [[Lightning Bolt]], [[Relic of Progenitus]], or [[Chalice of the Void]].
+In our baseline list, [[Anger of the Gods]] is a stand-in for interaction in general -- it could just as easily be [[Lightning Bolt]], [[Relic of Progenitus]], or [[Chalice of the Void]].
 As far as the model is concerned, these cards are blanks.
 They don't help make a T3 [[Primeval Titan:Titan]].
 Instead, they serve essentially as three extra sideboard slots, allowing us to kneecap a faster opponent or break open a stalled board.

 We *could* use our four flex slots to bump our interactive suite out to seven cards, but it seems like a waste to do so.
 If we wanted to sleeve up a bunch of removal and value creatures, we'd play Jund.
 We're playing Titan Breach because we like to steal games with T3 [[Primeval Titan]].
 Let's see how often we can make that happen.